RDAResearchDataRepositoryInteropWG/icat-bagit-tool/README.rst

 + For the time being, only the export part is implemented.
 The tool does not support the import of BagIt packages into ICAT.

++ The export script only supports exporting one single investigation as a whole.
+It is assumed that the investigation is unambiguously determind by name and visitId and furthermore that these attributes do not contain a colon.
+These are mostly a limitations of the command line interface of the script and can easily be changed at the expense of rendering this interface somewhat more complicated.

 Copyright and License
 ---------------------